maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 Moral of the story: you don't want to keep your local repository "pristine".
 "Polluting" (for me is funny even to think of this word, is like projects I work on are toxic) your Local Repository with artifacts from Project(s) you work on is part of normal workflow and process.
-And Maven 4 installs even if you don't tell it do so.
+And Maven 4 installs (true, not into local repository, but does it matter?) even if you don't tell it to do so.
 Hence, you can calmly do the same thing while using Maven 3 and just following the "best practices" explained here and elsewhere.
 Again, flushing caches is part of planned maintenance.

 Installing is also needed, in case you work on a chain of projects, that depend on each other.
 And example can be Maven and Resolver: if there is a bug, that needs Resolver code changes, there is no other ways than installing one and